 In legal terms, spouse meaning does not extend to people who live together and are not married.
 There is no such thing as a common-law husband or wife.

-If you have a spouse, meaning that you are married, there is specific divorce law which deals with everything from the divorce process, to who can live in the family home.
+If you have a spouse, meaning that you are married, there is specific divorce law that deals with everything from the divorce process, to who can live in the family home.

 It is vital to understand spouse meaning when discussing divorce or separation.

 If you want to end your marriage legally, you will need to go to court and get a divorce.
-You will also need to come to an arrangement with your spouse about how you will split your finances upon divorce.
+You will also need to come to an arrangement with your spouse about how you will split your finances upon divorce and if you require spousal support.
 If you cannot reach an agreement about your financial settlement, you may need to go to court to ask a judge to decide for you.